Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 **Note**: To learn more, see [Lua patterns][lua-patterns].

-#### Semantic validation for "format" attribute
+#### Semantic validation for `format` attribute

 Structural validation alone may be insufficient to validate that an instance meets all the requirements of an application.
-The `format` keyword is defined to allow interoperable semantic validation for a fixed subset of values which are accurately described by authoritative resources, be they RFCs or other external specifications.
-The following attributes are available from the underlying [`lua-resty-ljsonschema`] dependency:
+The `format` keyword is defined to allow interoperable semantic validation for a fixed subset of values that are accurately described by authoritative resources, be they RFCs or other external specifications.
+The following attributes are available:

 | Attribute | Description |
 | --- | --- |